chirun-ncl/chirun/docs/source/reference/global_settings.rst

     **Default value**: ``en`` (English)

 Content (``content``)
-    A list of :ref:`content items <Content Item Types>` forming the content of the package.
+    A list of :ref:`content items <content-item-types>` forming the content of the package.

 Base directory (``base_dir``)
     The base directory of the output.